 Request for Submissions

-Between November 15, 2018 and February 15, 2019, organizations and individuals with an interest in basic income are invited to share their input by email (BCPovertyReduction@gov.bc.ca) or through the feedback form.
-Viewpoints in support of or opposed to basic income are invited.
+Between November 15, 2018 and March 15, 2019, organizations and individuals with an interest in basic income were invited to share their input by email or through a feedback form.
+Viewpoints in support of or opposed to basic income were invited.
+The consultation process is now closed and feedback will be used to support the expert committee’s research.

 Questions to Consider